Congratulations, your plants have arrived! Now, time for the fun part - make them a home!

 Then, spread organic compost and mulch (wood chips, bark chips, straw, etc.) on the ground around the eco-pot, up to the edge of the exposed lip of the pot.
 The lip of the eco-pot will help prevent mulch from settling against the sensitive stem of the plant, while creating a mini-reservoir for holding water.
-Water the plant and the area surrounding the eco-pot.
-The pot will biodegrade naturally, and provide fertility for your young plant!
+If your plant is not in an eco-pot, simply leave a 6" space around the stem free of mulch.

 Keep special attention on the plant during the first few weeks, and then more attention through the first season.
 Keep your eye out for early warning signs of waning health - discolored, wilting or wildlife-nibbled leaves are often the first indicators.
-From there, adjustments can be made to restore vitality.
-Once established, native plants become very resilient - but initially it's good to offer extra love and care.
+From there, adjustments can be made to water or fertility or protection to restore vitality before it's too late.

 Relax and Enjoy